CPO Shirts are $475 up to size 2X; 3X, $495; 4X, $515

-We have a small number of CPOs in MidWeight Drab and MidWeight Lynx.
-In stock now:
+We have a small number of CPOs in MidWeight Lynx Pattern.

 If you are interested in a CPO not in stock, please place a no-obligation backorder at a price of 0, or give us a call to set up your SHIP ASAP backorder.

-CPOs are made in only in MidWeight Fabrics, in Solid Drab Color and in Lynx Pattern.
-The ShirtJacs, which are similar, are FullWeight (Black, Brown, Drab, Lynx Pattern).
+CPOs are made in only in MidWeight Fabrics.
+The ShirtJacs, which are similar, are FullWeight (Black, Brown, Drab, Lynx Pattern, Natural White/Cream).

 The classic CPO (Chief Petty Officer) Shirt originated almost 100 years ago, and has been widely appreciated ever since.
 It’s a jacket or a shirt, depending upon what you need and what else you wear.
 In our Fabric, the CPO Shirt is extremely versatile, enhancing the basic, timeless design.

-The CPO is constructed with our own Merino Jacquard Fabric, and has been offered in both FullWeight and MidWeight Fabrics, but we now view the CPO as primarily a MidWeight garment.
-The latest production run is MidWeight only (Solid Drab Color and Lynx Pattern).
-We have our FullWeight Fabrics coming in 3rd quarter 2022, but instead of FullWeight CPOs, we plan to make FullWeight ShirtJacs.
+The CPO is constructed with our own Merino Jacquard Fabric, and had been offered in both FullWeight and MidWeight Fabrics, but is now a MidWeight garment.

-The CPO is typically a 2nd layer but often a 3rd layer and is sometimes worn as a midlayer, particularly now, with the emphasis on MidWeight CPOs.
+The CPO is typically a 2nd layer but often a 3rd layer and is sometimes worn as a mid-layer or even a base-layer.
 Some people will tuck the CPO into their Pants.
-Our Fabric is comfortable enough that the CPO can be worn over a short-sleeve base layer or even no base layer (as in the video at bottom).
+Our Fabric is comfortable enough that the CPO can be worn over a short-sleeve base-layer or even as a base-layer (as in the video at bottom).